 - low-latency communications (URLLC) and massive machine-type communications (mMTC).

-The complexity of the infrastructure required will involve a huge number of devices drawing on high-speed (and low-speed) bandwidth, all demanding real-time, automated decision-making.
+The complexity of the infrastructure required will involve many devices drawing on high-speed (and low-speed) bandwidth, all demanding real-time, automated decision-making.

 Using AI to meet data demands

-However, the demand for the spectrum – which is not only shared by commercial services, but supports government and military communication too – is growing.
-And with 5G, desire for spectrum access will be even greater.
+However, the demand for the spectrum – which is shared by commercial services and supports government and military communication – is growing.
+And with 5G, the desire for spectrum access will be even greater.

 Staying cyber-secure with 5G and AI

 In this new era where an unprecedented number of devices and individuals are connected, there is an increasing demand for trusted communication environments.

 And one area where AI and 5G can successfully work together is in mitigating security risks.
 Developing machine learning in cybersecurity means machines can learn to detect and neutralize new threats.